top of page

 • We do not share any personal information with third parties.
 However, we will share

 information with third parties only in the case of a safeguarding issue or if the parent has given permission or specifically asked that information be shared (e.g. with a school.)
+Information may be shared with a professional accountant.

 • Personal data is stored as both paper copies and electronic copies with Nicola Colman at Stepping Stone Maths and your child’s tutor.
 Paper copies are stored in a locked house.